-Volunteers are fundamental to the delivery of our AFS programs in our communities.
-What makes AFS unique and enables us to provide a quality program experience is due in great part to our network of volunteers, who ensure that our AFS participants and their families are supported on their programs and in their communities throughout their AFS journey.
+Volunteers make the AFS world go 'round.
+They are fundamental to the delivery of our AFS programs in our communities.
+Our network of dedicated volunteers makes AFS unique and enables us to provide a quality program experience.
+Volunteers ensure that our AFS participants and their families are supported on their programs and in their communities throughout their AFS journey.

 AFS-USA believes that appreciating volunteer efforts is important.
-Volunteer recognition celebrates and acknowledges the important contributions volunteers make to the organization and AFS encourages ways in which we can recognize our volunteers locally, nationally and internationally.
+Volunteer recognition celebrates and acknowledges the important contributions that volunteers make to the organization, and AFS encourages recognizing our volunteers locally, nationally, and internationally.

 Peggy and Art Howe Award